Defamation on Blogger

 One of the most frustrating issues for people who are defamed on the blogging platform Blogger is that Google and other search engines tend to display posts from Blogger prominently on internet search results.
 All Blogger websites contain visible text and invisible “snippets” that describe the website or summarise what each blog post is about.
 Snippets appear on search results and if they contain defamatory texts or private information they could be hugely damaging and intimidating to the victim.

-Every Blogger website contains visible text and invisible “snippets” that describe the website or summarise a post.
-Snippets appear on search results and if they contain defamatory text or private information they could be hugely damaging and intimidation to the victim.
-When requesting Google to remove defamatory or harassing websites from Blogger you must expressly ask that they also remove the snippets otherwise the defamatory or harassing websites might be deleted or disabled by Google but the snippets will continue to show on search results.
+When requesting that Google remove defamatory or harassing websites from Blogger you must expressly ask that they also remove the snippets, otherwise the defamatory or harassing websites might be deleted or disabled by Google but the defamatory snippets may continue to show on search results.

-Based on our previous experience in having defamatory and abusive content removed from Blogger in most cases where you can convince Google that the information is of harassing or private nature Google will agree to have it deleted without the need for a court order.
-As in most cases the abusive poser is anonymous, we communicate directly with Google, as operators (and arguable publishes) of Blogger.
+Blogger is one of Google's oldest products.
+Despite this, Google has never given Blogger much attention so the platform remained very basic in terms of its structure and there is very little support available from Google.
+Based on our previous experience in having defamatory and abusive content removed from Blogger, in most cases where you can convince Google that the information posted about you on Blogger is harassing or private, Google will agree to have it deleted without the need for a court order.

-Once we have obtained the appropriate order we would then serve it on Google who would likely comply and remove all the websites and the snippet from Blogger.
-Assuming, as we normally expect, Google do respond positively to our correspondence and comply with our request to remove the defamatory or provide information from Blogger, the task of removing the website from the internet could take between 1-12 weeks.
+Once we have obtained the appropriate court order, we would serve the order on Google who would likely comply and remove all the websites and the snippets from Blogger.
+Assuming, as we normally expect, Google does respond positively to our correspondence and comply with our request to remove the defamatory or provide information from Blogger, the task of removing the website from the internet could take between 1-12 weeks.